shem-anton/ml-system-study/README.md

 Several models imlpementing the same abstract class are available for user.

+Basic CI / CD workflow is implemented with GitHub actions. build_test.yml runs unit tests, publish.yml builds Docker image out of application code and pushes it to the registry.
+After that the application is automatically deployed on Google Cloud Platform.

 Run the app with *n* servers in rotation by `docker-compose up --scale app=n`